filago/filago.github.io/_posts/2022-07-16-3D-Print-Missing-Jigsaw-Puzzle-Piece.md

 ![3D Print Puzzle Piece](/assets/images/IMG_E8402.jpg)

-Here's one of the least useful "repairs" I have done using CAD and a 3D printer.
+One of the least useful "repairs" I have done using CAD and a 3D printer.

-But the learning gained in the process of doing it made up for it!
+The puzzle is really no better than before.
+The real benefit was to me; in learning how to do it.